skypjack/entt/README.md

 offers also a set of functionalities users can use to work with the components.

 The `assign` member function template creates, initializes and assigns to an entity the given component.
-It accepts a variable number of arguments that are used to construct the component itself if present:
+It accepts a variable number of arguments to construct the component itself if present:

 ```cpp
 registry.assign<Position>(entity, 0., 0.);